Robert Clark (New York politician): Move to Michigan

-In 1823, Clark and his family joined the migration west, moving to Monroe County, Michigan, and settling in the tiny village of Monroe.
+In 1823, Clark and his family joined the migration west, moving to Monroe County, Michigan, and settling in the village of Monroe.
 He was not in harmony or fellowship with the Masonic lodge of Monroe.
 His wife, with their eight children, the youngest age 22 months, followed him from New York as soon as convenient.
 The couple had a total of thirteen children together, ten of whom grew to maturity.

 From 1823 to 1831, he served as Register of the Land Office, an appointed office, for the 2nd Land District of Michigan Territory.
 The family at first lived in a small house in the village.
 Clark soon purchased a farm at the edge of the village, which had once been part of a French-Canadian estate.
 When the land office was moved to White Pigeon, Clark returned to the practice of medicine.
 He also became involved in the scientific cultivation of fruits and grasses and the subject of drainage.

 Concerning his political affiliations, Clark used to say "that he had never changed his principles, but found himself a member of the Whig Party without needing to change" (Wing p.
 146).
 After a long and painful illness, Clark died on a Sabbath morning in Monroe, Michigan.

 Clark's wife survived him by 22 years.